iterative/dvc.org/public/static/docs/command-reference/get.md

 The `model.monograms.pkl` file now contains the older version of the model.
-To get the most recent one, we use a similar command, but with

-`-o model.bigrams.pkl` and `--rev 9-bigrams-model` or even without `--rev` (since it's the latest version anyway).
+To get the most recent one, we use a similar command, but with `-o model.bigrams.pkl` and `--rev bigrams-experiment` (or even without `--rev` since that tag has the latest model version anyway).
 In fact, in this case using `dvc pull` with the corresponding [DVC-files](/doc/user-guide/dvc-file-format) should suffice, downloading the file as just `model.pkl`.
-We can then rename it to make its version explicit:
+We can then rename it to make its variant explicit:

 ```dvc
 $ dvc pull train.dvc